yuting1214/Robust-Q-A-system/README.md

 # Background

-Build a Robust Q&A system based on [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) by experimenting different novel model architectures.
+Build a Robust Q&A system based on [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) by experimenting different novel model architectures and validating the model's performance on Out-of-Domain datasets.

 ## Preparing data